 - Annual Report review checklist (DOC 153KB)

 - Annual Report checklist - Pipeline Licences only (DOC 161KB)

 Exploration companies in South Australia are required by law to provide representative samples of any core and/or cuttings taken during tenure.

-All open-file drillhole samples held by the Energy Resources Division Core Storage Facility are available for inspection on completion of this form.
+All open-file drillhole samples held by the Energy Resources Division Core Storage Facility are available for inspection on completion of the request to inspect drillhole samples (PDF 628KB) form.

 Guidelines for calculation and payment of petroleum royalties on the sale of petroleum recovered onshore and offshore in South Australia.

-The policy for and amount of security lodgement required as a deposit against the potential failure to meet obligations arising under a licence.
+The security lodgement policy outlines the amount of security lodgement required as a deposit against the potential failure to meet obligations arising under a licence.

-PEL licence renewal will be considered a right earned by licensees who fulfill the initial five year work program.
-This policy outlines requirements that need to be met for licence renewal.
+PEL licence renewal will be considered a right earned by licensees who fulfil the initial five year work program.
+The Petroleum Exploration Licence (PEL) renewals policy outlines requirements that need to be met for licence renewal.

-This policy outlines the circumstances under which variations to work programs might be agreed by the Department of the Premier and Cabinet.
+The Petroleum Exploration Licence (PEL) variations policy outlines the circumstances under which variations to work programs might be agreed by the Department for Energy and Mining.